Hawken and Vance Produce Exchange

-Hawken and Vance Produce Exchange is a heritage-listed commercial building facade at 95–99 Sussex Street, Sydney, City of Sydney, New South Wales, Australia.
+Hawken and Vance Produce Exchange is a heritage-listed commercial building facade at 95–99 Sussex Street, Sydney, New South Wales, Australia.
 It was built in 1883, with the remainder of the building apart from the facade being demolished in 1989.
 It was added to the New South Wales State Heritage Register on 2 April 1999.

 History

 It appears from early rate assessment books and Sands Directory entries that this building was originally No. 97 Sussex Street and was flanked by Nos.
 95 and 99 which were two-storey buildings.
 From 1884 to 1932–33, three buildings are independently listed for the three numbers, all three owned by Hawken and Vance for most of that period.
 Joseph Edmund Vance and Nicholas Hawken began as produce merchants in 1868.
 The partnership continued successfully until Vance's retirement in 1914.
 Nicholas Hawken was a member of the New South Wales Legislative Council and Joseph Vance was one of the founders of the Clyde Engineering Company.
 The name 'Produce Exchange' suggests that it might have been more than just a warehouse, perhaps serving also as the point of contact for a variety of people, middle-men who performed a range of import-export functions.
 At some time between 1910 and 1920 Hawken and Vance ceased to be associated with this address and the nature of their business changed.
 In April 1988 Leda Holdings purchased 95–99 Sussex Street from MFN Pty Ltd for $3 million.
 The original building was demolished apart from the facade in 1989, with the facade incorporated into a new development.